laa-1-yay/laa-1-yay.github.io/source/_posts/2014-06-16-baba-preediction-and-codelhi.markdown

 {% img /images/5.jpg 380 310 grad %}

+{% img /images/24.jpg 360 290 grad %}
+{% img /images/23.jpg 370 300 grad %}

+There were also a lot of interesting workshops , talks and sessions.

 In those 36 hrs we developed Baba Predicton which is basically an app for leisure.
 You ask a question about the Future in Yes or No and get the answer in terms of a humorous song.
 Often simple funny things go viral, right ? ;)